Because I could not stop for Death

 "Because I could not stop for Death" is a lyrical poem by Emily Dickinson first published posthumously in Poems: Series 1 in 1890.
 Dickinson's work was never authorized to be published, so it is unknown whether "Because I could not stop for Death" was completed or "abandoned".
 The speaker of Dickinson's poem meets personified Death.
 Death is a gentleman who is riding in the horse carriage that picks up the speaker in the poem and takes the speaker on her journey to the afterlife.
 According to Thomas H. Johnson's variorum edition of 1955 the number of this poem is "712".

-The poet's persona speaks about Death and Afterlife, the peace that comes along with it without haste.
-She personifies Death as a young man riding along with her in a carriage.
-As she goes through to the afterlife she briefs us of her past life while she was still alive.

 Summary

 The poem was published posthumously in 1890 in Poems: Series 1, a collection of Dickinson's poems assembled and edited by her friends Mabel Loomis Todd and Thomas Wentworth Higginson.
 The poem was published under the title "The Chariot".
 It is composed in six quatrains in common metre.
 Stanzas 1, 2, 4, and 6 employ end rhyme in their second and fourth lines, but some of these are only close rhyme or eye rhyme.
 In the third stanza, there is no end rhyme, but "ring" in line 2 rhymes with "gazing" and "setting" in lines 3 and 4 respectively.
 Internal rhyme is scattered throughout.
-Figures of speech include alliteration, anaphora, paradox, and personification.
+Figures of speech include alliteration, anaphora, paradox, chiasmus, and personification.

 The poem personifies Death as a gentleman caller who takes a leisurely carriage ride with the poet to her grave.
 She also personifies immortality.

 A volta, or turn, occurs in the fourth stanza.
 Structurally, the syllables shift from its regular 8-6-8-6 scheme to 6-8-8-6.
 This parallels with the undertones of the sixth quatrain.
 The personification of death changes from one of pleasantry to one of ambiguity and morbidity: "Or rather—He passed Us— / The Dews drew quivering and chill—" (13–14).
 The imagery changes from its original nostalgic form of children playing and setting suns to Death's real concern of taking the speaker to the afterlife.